hellodword/vaultwarden-less/README.md

 <details>
 <summary><b>
-Click this if you're running this on an IPv6-only EC2
+Click if you're running this on an IPv6-only EC2
 </b></summary>

 ```sh